luizsusin/MARS-Evo/README.md

     sw $t3,0($s0) # Sets the value in the $s0 (stored address) to the value of the $t3 registrator
 ```

-The result will be the shown as the following color in the MARS Evo interface:
+The result will be shown as the following color in the MARS Evo interface:

 ![MARS Evo color](https://i.imgur.com/zvbq4QT.png)